Kuronons/FZ_graphics/Animations/Virus/readme.md

    - ___TECHNO___

-      Inspired by the 1993's *<B>TECHNO</b>* DOS virus.
+      Inspired by the 1993's *<B>TECHNO</b>* DOS virus.<BR>
       Passive frames are the command line in loop, pushing back will show the payload.

       Note : Modified Elvira's command prompt for the passive frames.